Bandt nails it – it’s an election, not a trivia quiz

 Virus time

-Correspondent Lisa Clarke needn’t fear about being 58 as she is admittedly solely 56, COVID-19 adjusted (Letters, April 14).
+Correspondent Lisa Clarke needn’t fear about being 58 as she is actually solely 56, COVID-19 adjusted (Letters, April 14).
 John Burman, Port Macquarie

 The digital view